AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Multi-UAV Perspective

 \section{Multi-UAV Perspective}

 In this section, we present the multi-UAV extension of the ICL framework.
-We then present the proposed AIC-VDS algorithm as a solution and describe its core components for joint data collection schedule and velocity control.
+We then introduce the proposed AIC-VDS algorithm and describe its core components for joint data-collection scheduling and velocity control.